Udûn (The Lord of the Rings: The Rings of Power): Viewership

-Software company Whip Media, who track viewership data for the 21 million worldwide users of their TV Time app, calculated that for the week ending October 2, two days after the episode's debut, The Rings of Power was the second-highest original streaming series for U.S. viewership behind Disney+'s She-Hulk: Attorney at Law.
+Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending October 2, two days after the episode's debut, The Rings of Power was the second-highest original streaming series for US viewership behind Disney+'s She-Hulk: Attorney at Law.
 This was a move up from being fifth-place the week before.
-Nielsen Media Research, who record streaming viewership on U.S. television screens, estimated that the series was watched for 966 million minutes during the week ending October 2.
+Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 966 million minutes during the week ending October 2.
 This put the series in third-place on the company's list of top streaming series and films, behind only Netflix's Cobra Kai and Disney+'s Hocus Pocus 2.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
-During the week ending October 7, the company calculated that The Rings of Power was 30.3 times more in demand than the average U.S. streaming series, moving it up to seventh on the company's top 10 list for the week.
+During the week ending October 7, the company calculated that The Rings of Power was 30.3 times more in demand than the average US streaming series, moving it up to seventh on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average score of 8.3/10 based on 29 reviews.
-The website's critics consensus reads: "Focusing on a battle for the Southlands, 'Udûn' features some of the most rollicking action ever witnessed on television and delivers The Rings of Power's most conventionally satisfying episode yet."
+The review aggregator website Rotten Tomatoes calculated that 87% of 30 critics reviews were positive and the average rating for the episode was 8.3 out of 10.
+The website's critics consensus reads, "Focusing on a battle for the Southlands, 'Udûn' features some of the most rollicking action ever witnessed on television and delivers The Rings of Power's most conventionally satisfying episode yet."